 The dilutive effect of stock-based compensation arrangements is accounted for using the treasury stock method.
 The Company includes as assumed proceeds the amount of compensation cost attributed to future services and not yet recognized.
-For the thirteen weeks ended May 4, 2019 and May 5, 2018, there were 128,000 and 108,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.
+For the twenty-six weeks ended August 3, 2019 and August 4, 2018, there were 135,000 and 118,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.
+For the thirteen weeks ended August 3, 2019 and August 4, 2018, there were 143,000 and 127,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.

-The following table provides a reconciliation of the weighted average number of common shares outstanding used to calculate basic earnings per share to the number of common shares and common stock equivalents outstanding used in calculating diluted earnings per share for the thirteen week periods ended May 4, 2019 and May 5, 2018:
+The following table provides a reconciliation of the weighted average number of common shares outstanding used to calculate basic earnings per share to the weighted average number of common shares and common stock equivalents outstanding used in calculating diluted earnings per share for the twenty-six and thirteen week periods ended August 3, 2019 and August 4, 2018: